 A rather bizarre episode has unfolded in a little church 20km outside St. Petersburg.
 Not just an icon, but an icon with the picture of Stalin was hung up in the church of the Holy Olga in Strel’na and presented to the parishioners for worship.
 Although it is officially an icon dedicated to the Blessed Matrona of Moscow (1885-1952), who was canonized despite significant protest, Matrona is seen only in the background, while Stalin is centrally depicted in full posture.
 The icon pictures an episode from one of the legends that were created around Matrona, according to which Stalin came to see her for advice related to the German invasion in 1941.

 Apparently, the local priest Evstafij, who is a distant relative of Lenin, regards Stalin not just as a believer, but also as the savior of Russia.
-“I commemorate Stalin …
+“I commemorate Stalin during all the …

 David Ignatius has a sympathetic read on American involvement in Georgia’s decision to attack South Ossetia.
 Is he right?
 Not sure.
 He seems to believe that Georgia’s behavior was not based on American prodding, and that, on the contrary, the Administration was telling him to keep the brakes on.
 David is an astute, centrist observer with an intelligence background.
 The problem now is one of radical distrust by any of our allies of a Republican Administration.
 David writes: